NdukaClara/crypto-etl/README.md

 This project showcases how to design a real-world, event-driven data engineering pipeline in AWS — from ingestion to transformation to notification — all automated and serverless.

-Whether you’re learning AWS data engineering or building your own cloud-based ETL, this project serves as a clear, reproducible reference.

-⚠️ Before deploying, replace placeholders like <your-s3-bucket> and <your-sns-topic-arn> with your actual AWS resource names.

 ✨ Author